 With that said, where do they actually go during the day?

-Do Certain Color Lights Repel Mosquitos?
+Do Yellow and Red or Other Lights Repel Mosquitos?

 You’ve probably heard by now that different colored lights can fare better in repelling mosquitoes.
 While inaccurate, it is relatively close to the actual truth.